 [Rachel’s mother moved into a care home.
 She has since died.]

-- Caring for a relative is hard work.
-Our guide to Respite care explains why it’s important and what respite options are available.
+- Respite care explains why it’s important to try to take breaks from caring and what respite options are available.